Light Field Depth Estimation via Stitched Epipolar Plane Images: Conclusion and discussion

 \section{Conclusion and discussion}

-We have presented a novel method based on the stitched-EPI to reconstruct depth maps from 4D light fields.
-The stitched-EPI algorithm shifts and stitches EPIs corresponding to a point in the 3D scene.
-The stitched-EPI is the fundamental to our depth estimation method, which provides reliable initial depth results for subsequent procedures and improves depth estimation result effectively.
-To solve occlusions, the half-stitched-EPI is proposed by modifying the stitched-EPI according to the occlusion properties.
-In addition, for texture-less regions with gentle changes in depth, a propagation framework for depth refinement over texture-less regions is introduced.
-The experimental results have shown the superiority of our method both qualitatively and qualitatively.
+In summary, we have introduced a novel representation for LF images called SEPI, which involves shifting and stitching EPIs corresponding to points in the 3D scene.
+Based on SEPI, we have proposed an LF depth estimation method that yields reliable initial depth results and improves the accuracy of depth estimation.
+To address occlusions, we have introduced the Half-SEPI approach, which modifies the SEPI based on occlusion properties.
+Furthermore, for texture-less regions with subtle depth changes, we have presented a propagation framework for depth refinement.
+The experimental results have demonstrated the superior performance of our method compared to state-of-the-art approaches, as evidenced by both qualitative and quantitative evaluations.
+Our contributions pave the way for advancing depth estimation in LF and hold promise for various applications in computer vision and related fields.

-Our method has the following significant advantages over the existing methods.
-Firstly, our initial depth estimation and linear propagation architecture can enhance the performance both in the texture and texture-less regions.
-Secondly, our method shows higher stability for different datasets, and performs more stably compared to the state-of-the-art methods.
-Overall, the experiments show that the depth maps produced by our method improves the MSE by more than 20\% when compared to the existing depth estimation methods.
-Future work focuses on the depth estimation on occluded boundaries based on the half-stitched-EPI, as well as how to propagating depth more accurately over texture-less regions.